verghost/vlc-lua-docs/m/sd/index.md

 ----
 # Service Discovery Nodes
-Nodes are the item group constructs of a service discovery scripts; they can be though of as folder/directories or as playlists.
+Nodes can be thought of as folder/directories/playlists.
+Each child of a node can be either an [item](#service-discovery-items) or another node.
 Each node has the following fields:
 - `.title` The node's name
 - `.arturl` URL to the node's playlist art